 Shogi is the Japanese cousin of Chess.
-It is very similar to Chess in some respects, differing from it mainly by allowing players to keep captured pieces and replay them as their own.
-While still very much like Chess in the object, the general rules, and some of the pieces used, this one difference makes the experience of playing Shogi quite different from the experience of playing Chess.
+Very similar to it in some respects, it differs from Chess mainly by allowing players to keep captured pieces and replay them as their own.
+Although it shares with Chess the same object, the same general rules, and some of the same pieces, this one difference makes the experience of playing Shogi quite different from the experience of playing Chess.
 It allows players who are behind to more easily get ahead, and it can keep the outcome of the game more uncertain until the very end.
 Compare this to Chess, where the difference of a single Pawn can decide the outcome of the game between equally skilled players.
 This difference from Chess helps keep the game interesting and exciting until the end.

 The similarites between Chess and Shogi suggest a common origin, and it is commonly held that their common origin was a game called Chaturanga, which arose in India in approximately the 7th century AD.
-From there Chaturanga migrated both westward and northward, mutating along the way.
-The western branch became Shatranj in Arabia and Orthodox Chess in Europe.
-The northern branch became Xiangqi in China and Janggi in Korea.
-Sometime in the 10th to 12th centuries, 'chess' crossed the channel to Japan, where it spawned a number of interesting variants.
-One of these was called 'Small Shogi'.
-Eventually, Small Shogi (though it went through many forms) won out over the larger variants and is now referred to simply as 'Shogi'.
+From there Chaturanga migrated westward, eastward and northward, mutating along the way.
+The westward migration led to Shatranj in Arabia and Orthodox Chess in Europe.
+The eastward migration likely crossed the Bay of Bengal to Southeast Asia, leading to Makruk in Siam (Thailand) and Sittuyin in Burma (Myanmar).
+The northward migration spread to China, where it became Xiangqi, and turned east to Korea, where it became Janggi.
+Shogi shows signs of influence from the regional variants in both southeast Asia and east Asia, and its origin may be syncretic.
+Notably, Japan was home to many variants, and one that was originally called 'Small Shogi' eventually won out over the larger variants and became known simply as 'Shogi'.
 It is certain that Shogi in its present form was played in Japan as early as the 16th century.

 (shô ) (-gi) Shô means general and Gi means board game.
-Shogi (rhymes with yogi) means general's game.
+Shogi, which rhymes with yogi, means general's game.

 Shogi is played on a 9x9 board.
 Each player begins with one King, one Rook, one Bishop, two Gold Generals, two Silver Generals, two Knights, two Lances and nine Pawns.
 As shown on the left, Shogi is traditionally played on an uncheckered board, and four black dots delineate the promotion zones (those squares lying on the last three ranks).
 Traditional Shogi pieces have the piece names written on them in Kanji (Japanese writing using Chinese characters), and because pieces may change sides, the side a piece belongs to is determined by orientation, not by color.
 As shown on the right, Shogi may be played on a checkered board with pieces that use pictures instead of Kanji.
 The setup shown on the right is designed to better show the similarities between Shogi and Chess.
 Even using these more western pieces, Shogi is best played with wedge-shaped pieces whose orientation determines which side they belong to.
 Trying to play Shogi with figurine pieces would be impractical.